 Splurge: Major cities have some amazing hotels and sometimes its worth even just spending a night in one.
 Sometimes you just need a break from hard living however you define that and frankly expensive hotels are a great way to get away from it all.
 Its also usually a very different experience to stay right in the action.
 When visiting New York, I tend to book a cheaper hotel on the outskirts and then spend one night in a great hotel like The London NYC.

 Splurge and Save: Instead of booking a weekend getaway with flights or car travel, consider splurging on a great hotel within or near your own city.
 For me, its the Four Seasons Toronto.
 What you save on flights you can spend in the spa and you probably won’t want to leave the hotel anyways.
 I sometimes check into hotels in my own city, turn of my phone and computer and spend 24 hours of pure bliss.
 It truly takes the frustration out of vacations and I always spend less money than if I had gone away.
+A friend of mine in Melbourne, a Melbourne native, ended up driving to Victoria for a sudden vacation, and on the way, she looked at warrnambool accommodation and similar other places far from the usual hubbub of the metropolis.
+My eyes were drawn to her pictures of her seaside spa and the other facilities at her luxury resort.
+I think it might be a good idea to treat myself to a beach vacation by booking a room in a sea-facing resort, from which I can have a mesmerizing view of the blue sea while also getting a relaxing spa.

 Save: Tied directly into location, safety is a huge reason to spend or even splurge on a hotel room.
 Going somewhere where safety isn’t really a huge concern?
 Don’t be afraid to book hotels or motels with direct ground level outside access to rooms.
 Research the area first and if there isn’t really a history of break-ins or crime, chances are you won’t be the first victim.